OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

     - Verify client's status to ensure full chain of trust - verified boot key, locked bootloader and verified boot state.
     - Additionally, you can verify the key pair's attributes such as purpose, access time, authentication requirement, etc.

 > Note, if for any reason that process fails, it means that the key is not in security hardware.
-That does not mean that the key is compromised
+That does not mean that the key is compromised.

 The typical example of Android Keystore attestation response looks like this: